-The Seventh Wave is open for submissions for Issue 8, entitled “Power And.”
+The Seventh Wave is now closed for submissions for Issue 8, entitled “Power And.”

 When we examine power — internal or interpersonal — we must first look at the conditions that allowed it to exist in the first place, so that we may better understand the narrative arc that brought it to rest on that particular person, nation, company, or concept.
 Whether it’s our constant struggle to reassert agency over our digital lives or youth around the globe taking action when adults have not, power is an ever-shifting, always pulsating life force that informs how we exist in the world.
 Power shifts.
 It is imbalance; the imagination of fear stacked against a perception of hope.
 Power is a prism through which we can view an array of social issues, be it power and politics, power and gender, power and youth, power and privacy, power and abuse, or power and privilege.